-Each dot in the chart below was a member of the House of Representatives in 1974.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Davis is shown as a purple triangle. (analysis methodology)
+Davis is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 1974 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 Davis sponsored bills primarily in these issue areas:

 Education (19%) Private Legislation (15%) Government Operations and Politics (15%) Science, Technology, Communications (12%) Emergency Management (10%) Taxation (10%) Agriculture and Food (10%) Armed Forces and National Security (8%)

 Some of Davis’s most recently sponsored bills include...

 - H.Res.
 1403 (93rd): Resolution expressing the sense of the House of Representatives of the United ...